 Hibiscus tea is technically a food and not a supplement.
 The tea is healthy and full of antioxidants.
-Some studies even find it may reduce blood pressure.
+Some studies even find hibiscus may reduce blood pressure.
 While that's great, hibiscus may be associated with the following supplement side effect:

 Lower Absorption Of Cholesterol Medicine

-Preliminary evidence hints hibiscus tea may reduce how well statin medications (simvastatin) work by decreasing their absorption.
+Preliminary evidence suggests hibiscus tea may reduce how well statin medications (simvastatin) work by decreasing their absorption.
 The evidence is preliminary (rats) and needs to be confirmed with human proof.
-Until more is known, it may be wise to separate statin medicine use and hisbiscus tea by a few hours.
+Until more is known, it may be wise to separate statin medicine use and hibiscus tea by a few hours.

 12 Red Yeast Rice

 Muscle Pain/ Rhabdomyolysis

 Muscle pains and aches are a somewhat common side effect with statin-cholesterol lowering medicine with about 5% of people experiencing muscle pains from statins.
 Odds are you have seen TV commercials mention this possibility.

 Rhabdomyolysis (rhabdo) is much more serious and occurs when the muscle fibers die.
 When they die, the stuff in your muscle cells leaks into your blood.
 This can cause very serious – sometimes fatal -outcomes.

-I wrote the first book in history on exercise and rhabdo.
-If you exercise and take cholesterol lowering medicine -or red yeast rice supplements – you may have an increased risk of rhabdomyolysis.
+I wrote the first book about exercise and rhabdo.
+If you exercise and take cholesterol-lowering medicine -or red yeast rice supplements – you may have an increased risk of rhabdomyolysis.

 Red yeast rice can raise liver enzymes.
 Tell your doctor if you take this supplement.